Miguel de Buría: War against the Spanish

 War preparations followed the organization of the citizens, beginning with the manufacturing of spears and darts made from the metal of the mining equipment.
 These were added to the kingdom's arsenal, initially composed of swords that had been gathered during the siege at the mines and with bows/arrows brought by the natives that joined the cause.
 The Spanish soon received warnings of the war preparations, raising concerns among them and gathering support for a preemptive attack against Buría.
 The possibility of additional men and women fleeing captivity from other settlements, could in their own right join the kingdom.
-The Spanish settlement at Tocuyo sent reinforcements to Nueva Segovia de Barquisimeto.
+The Spanish settlement at El Tocuyo sent reinforcements to Nueva Segovia de Barquisimeto.